Loveday (1458): Yorkist demands

 The period between St Albans and the Loveday, says Pollard, is one of the most poorly recorded of the entire century, although what is known has enabled historians to piece together the basic chronology.
 By 1458, Henry's government urgently needed to deal with the unfinished problem that the Battle of St Albans had created, summarised by the scholar Ralph Griffiths as the "craving of the younger magnates for revenge on those who had killed their fathers".
 But Henry also wanted to bring the Yorkists back into the fold.
 Taking the initiative, the Loveday was intended to be his personal contribution to a lasting peace.
 Another motive for achieving a united magnatial front was the French: intelligence had been received suggesting they planned to attack Calais.
 In the event, this never occurred, but the previous year the French had been able to land at Sandwich in Kent, which they sacked, taking many prisoners.
 This alone was reason enough to bring the warring parties together.
+The Yorkists released an official statement, known as the Parliamentary Pardon, which was intended to absolve them of blame for the crisis.
+This, as the name suggests, was passed by act of parliament, and was seen as a stronger defence for the Yorkists than one issued by the King alone.